Suryansh-101/InternTask-1/README.md

 # Student Performance Data Analysis

 ## 📌 Overview
-This project was developed as part of my internship at **CodexIntern**.
+This project was developed as part of my internship at **CODEXINTERN **.
 It demonstrates how to perform **basic data analysis** using the **Pandas** library and visualize insights with **Matplotlib** and **Seaborn**.

 The dataset contains student details, including their major and scores in **Math, Science, and History**.